shanecav/easywpeasy/README.md

 wp-cli has tons of other good stuff, too.
 Check out [their site](http://wp-cli.org/) for more info.

-If you want, you can install wp-cli in your other environments, too.
+If you want, you can install wp-cli in your remote environments, too.
 You'll have to refer to their site for instructions on how to set that up.
 I personally just use it locally, just to keep things simple, but there are a lot of potential benefits to using it in your other environments as well.

 ## Included plugins